The Australian Outback

 The knowledge of waters holes for long treks across the vastness over weeks is indeed remarkable.
 Miss one or if it becomes dry, it becomes perilous to continue.

 When you read up on how the aboriginal communities allow marriages to take place, it becomes clear.
 That practice allowed them to survive for thousands of years.
 The avoidance of consanguineous marriage is indeed remarkable and this despite the sparse population numbers and the harshness of the land.
+And they have done it for thousands of years.

 Managing expectations